 Since February 2013, two night time spotlighting surveys and two daytime surveys per month have been conducted in the HREP area of the Recreation Precinct.
-Over time these surveys will tell us whether our efforts to restore the native habitat in parts of the Recreation precinct have had any effect on the numbers and varieties of native animals inhabiting it.
+Over time these surveys will determine whether efforts to restore the native habitat in parts of the Recreation precinct have had any effect on the numbers and varieties of native animals inhabiting it.

 In 2015 the HREP group published the 'Birds of the Honeysuckle Creek' brochure which is designed to assist visitors to identify birds as they walk along the walking track.

 In 2016 a further brochure was produced by the HREP group called the Honeysuckle Creek walking track.
-This is available free to locals and tourists from the businesses in Cowslip Street.
+This is available free to locals and visitors from the businesses in Cowslip Street.

 By mid 2016 the Communities for Nature funding of HREP ended.
-Again the HREP committee had to seek new funding sources to continue its poroject.
+Again the HREP committee had to seek new funding sources to continue its project.

-In 2017 they successfully applied for a more substantial Threatened Species Grant.
-This will enable them to begin Stage 4 of the HREP Project.
+In 2017 HREP successfully applied for a more substantial Threatened Species Grant.
+This will enable Stage 4 of the HREP Project to begin.